mathiaspettersen/CTFTeam5/Lab03/Main.md

 ## 9003 - Date check

->*I made myself a nice little task which provides a fresh timestamp for me every minute.
+>*I made myself a nice little task that provides a fresh timestamp for me every minute.
 Why?
 No clue.
 Port: 9003*

 The task text mentions a task that: "provides a fresh timestamp every minute".
 When scheduling tasks in a Linux environment a common method is using cronjobs.
 Looking into the crontab file `/etc/crontab` does not reveal any special tasks that are executed.